OpenTreeAPP/OpenTreeAPP/_pages/about.md

 date: 2022-1-22
 ---

-I am convinced that carbon capture is necessary to prevent global warming and climate change.
+Carbon capture is necessary to combat global warming and climate change.
+So I decided to plant a tree.

 [woodlandtrust.org.uk : How trees fight climate change](https://www.woodlandtrust.org.uk/trees-woods-and-wildlife/british-trees/how-trees-fight-climate-change/)